-In late 90s I learned and experimented with PHP and MySQL and created a simple database driven version of this site with a more minimal, flat design.
+In late 90s I learned and experimented with PHP and MySQL and created a simple database driven version of this site with a more minimal and flat design.

 In the early 2000s I added a webcam to this site and showcased a few Java applets I created in college, and the site was more of a portfolio, resume, business card site.
-Being busy with college and freelance work I stopped working on it.
+Being busy with college and freelance work I stopped working on it for a while.

-But then I felt the itch again to tweak this and try that.
-A few years ago I thought this site doesn’t really need the WordPress and database-overhead.
-As little content as I had it would be much more efficient to run a static file-based site instead.
+But soon I felt the itch again to tweak this and try that.
+A few years ago I thought this site doesn’t really need all the WordPress and database overhead.
+As little content as I had, it would be much more efficient to run a static file based site instead.
 Already in love with Markdown I had to try Grav when I heard about it, so born was the next generation.

 As I continued taking some online courses in Calculus, Complex Analysis, Machine Learning, Statistics and Data Science, I thought the best way to learn is to try to explain it to someone else and wanted to use this site for lecture notes.
 When I learned about Hugo and Blogdown integrated with RStudio I thought this is it!
 The perfect platform to write simple Markdown content, or enhanced R-Markdown content with plots etc.

 Now I see Gatsby at the horizon, but I’ll keep that for work and leave this site to Blogdown!
 Although… I do love Jupyter notebooks as well.
 Hm… :)

 So far the story of this website.
 When I’m not wrestling with the web, I’m particulary interested in computer graphics and animation, virtual/augmented/mixed reality, fluid dynamics, complex and dynamical systems, mathematics and physics.
 Really, the whole range of natural sciences from the micro- to the macro-cosmos.